Fansher/x264/README.markdown

 A free software library and application for encoding video streams into the H.264/MPEG-4 AVC format. [https://www.videolan.org/developers/x264.html](https://www.videolan.org/developers/x264.html)

+## Descriptions

+Add some descriptions in some codes to improve understanding x264

 ## Downloads

 Development libraries are available from the [releases](https://github.com/ShiftMediaProject/x264/releases) page.
 These libraries are available for each supported Visual Studio version with a different download for each version.
 Each download contains both static and dynamic libraries to choose from in both 32bit and 64bit versions.